ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 (
   `id` Int64,
   `number` Tuple(Float32, Float32, Float32),
-  INDEX x number TYPE annoy GRANULARITY 8192
+  INDEX x number TYPE annoy GRANULARITY N
 )
 ENGINE = MergeTree
 ORDER BY id;
 ```

 !!! note "Note"
-    ANNIndexes work only with granularity `8192`.
+    ANNIndexes work only when setting `index_granularity=8192`.

-You build table with ANNindex.
-The index uses NN solving algorithm, it builds on each granule of data NN solving index which can search the K nearest neighbours for the given vector.
-Due to these fast look-ups, we can preprocess the data and find useful for the query.

-!!! note "Note"
+Number of granules in granularity should be large.
+With greater `GRANULARITY` indexes remember the data structure better.
+But some indexes can't be built if they don't have enough data, so this granule will always participate in the query.
+For more information, see the description of indexes.

-    The inner index based on certain algorithm is built only during updates and insertions into table.
-That's why `UPDATE` and `INSERT` queries work slower than for ordinary table.
-We pay high cost for insertion to decrease query process time.
-So ANNIndex should be used if you have an immutable data and a lot of read-only queries.
+As the indexes are built only during insertions into table, `INSERT` and `OPTIMIZE` queries are slower than for ordinary table.
+OAt this stage indexes remember all the information about the given data.
+ANNIndexes should be used if you have immutable or rarely changed data and many read requests.

+You can create your table with index which uses certain algorithm.
+Now only indices based on the following algorithms are supported:

+##### Index list
+-